Extraltodeus/ComfyUI-AutomaticCFG/README.md

 - added timing on every options
 - add a post-rescale node which allows to fight deep-frying images a bit more forr some special cases
 - added a tweaked version of the Comfy SAG node with start/end sliders
+- changed start/end sliders, they are related directly to the sigma values and not in percentage anymore. ⚠

+01.05.24

+- Actually working disabled uncond
+- Added "warp drive" preset to test it out simply.

 # Negative prompt x5 +speed boost